studerw/td-ameritrade-client/README.md

 ```

 ## Integration Tests
-Integration tests do require a Client App ID user and refresh token, though are not needed to build the jar.
+Integration tests do require a client app ID and refresh token to run.

-To run integration tests, you will need to rename this file *src/test/resources/my-test.properties.changeme*
+To run integration tests, you will need to rename the file *src/test/resources/my-test.properties.changeme*
 to *my-test.properties* and fill in the necessary TDA properties.

 Then run the following command.